koenderks/aRtsy/cran-comments.md

-## This is a re-submission for version 0.1.0
+## This is a submission for version 0.1.1
-This is a resubmission for aRtsy version 0.1.0.
+This is a submission for aRtsy version 0.1.1.
 In this version I have:

-* Added missing Rd-tags.
-* Replaced \dontrun{} with \donttest{}.
+* Removed unused `ggpubr` from the Imports field in `DESCRIPTION` to make CRAN checks work.

 ## Test environments
 * Windows install, (on github actions) R release